Arun9739/Paryatana/README.md

 ## Why contribute?
 - If you find any bugs then please report them by creating an issue.
-- If you can make a website look good by modifying then go ahead and describe it in issue and create pull requst.
+- If you can make a website look good by modifying then go ahead and describe it in issue and create pull request.
 - If you can add more functionality, then create an issue and contribute by making pull request.

 ## Want to contribute?